 When it comes to malt whisky, Scotland is the undisputed king.
 Sure there are whiskies distilled across the world now and many are giant killers but you can’t recreate the feeling of a good day on the Scottish hills anywhere else than Scotland itself.
 That’s why relaxing beside a roaring fire regaling tales of the day’s triumphs is all the sweeter when you’ve been weather-beaten as you weave through the forests, cross the moors and reach the peaks of Scotland’s most iconic mountains.
 Whether you’re keen on the peaty malts of the west coast and islands or the smoother flavours of a Speyside whisky, there is many a bar that is well stocked with the finest fire-water in Scotland.

 - What are the 5 best pubs in Scotland for relaxing by the fire?

 6. Long distance trails

-With the first frosts wiping out any trace of this season’s midges you can take on the challenge of a self-guided long distance trail like the classic West Highland Way or the more contemporary Speyside Way and Great Glen Way, safe in the knowledge that a the biting black mist won’t descend on you.
-This is a major bonus and because autumn is off season it also means that there’ll be much less people walking the trails, which means that you’ll truly feel the power and emotion of being in the wilds of Scotland alone and you can get your dose of the social side when you arrive at comfortable accommodations on route.
+With the first frosts wiping out any trace of this season’s midges you can take on the challenge of a self-guided long distance trail like the classic West Highland Way or the more contemporary Speyside Way and Great Glen Way, safe in the knowledge that the biting black mist won’t descend on you.
+This is a major bonus and because autumn is off season it also means that there’ll be much fewer people walking the trails, which means that you’ll truly feel the power and emotion of being in the wilds of Scotland alone and you can get your dose of the social side when you arrive at comfortable accommodations on route.

-One of the highlights of this season is the red deer rut, which, even if you don’t see it, you’ll hear the eerie roars of the stags carry though the glens on an autumn breeze and it’ll send shivers down your spine.
+One of the highlights of this season is the red deer rut, which, even if you don’t see it, you’ll hear the eerie roars of the stags carry through the glens on an autumn breeze and it’ll send shivers down your spine.

 Like this post?
 Read Top 5 Reasons to Visit Scotland in the Autumn.